secarrel/Bike_Park_ecommerce/README.md

 I used Github Projects to manage my time and to ensure I completed the user stories.

 [Kanban Board](https://github.com/users/secarrel/projects/5)

+Unfortunately, due to an issue with my environment setup, I had to create a new repository for my project and so the project board has been recreated to represent what it was.
+The dates therefore aren't realistic of when user stories were added and completed.

 #### 'MoSCoW' Prioritization
 Below you can see a table highlighting the features that I wanted to include in the project.
 In an attempt to limit scope creep and clearly define the MVP I have prioritized which to include using the [MoSCoW](https://www.techtarget.com/searchsoftwarequality/definition/MoSCoW-method) method.